414owen/nawf/README.md

 * Changing attributes, element types, or children based on the context of a closure
-* Mapping over data, to produce markup
+* Mapping over data, to produce a view